BemTG/Verifiable-Linear-Regression-/README.md

 With the utilisation of Cairo and the Orion Framwork, we're not just executing computations but making them verifiable.
 It means every inference and step in our model construction and prediction can be validated, offering unparalleled transparency and trustworthiness to our model.

+# Tip
+Start with the notebook folder and then move to the src folder 😁